Mergers and Acquisitions: A Legal Guide

 Taking over another enterprise, or merging with it, can enable more effective exploitation of the market, giving a company an edge over its competitors.

-M&A transactions can provide the means for companies to grow significantly, by combining their expertise, assets and market share.
+M&A transactions provide the means for companies to grow significantly, by combining their expertise, assets and market share.
 This sort of increase in market power can drive sales and build greater revenue and profitability.

 In the service industry especially, mergers and acquisitions enable merged firms to handle larger clients than they would be capable of handling on their own as individual companies.